 Public Service Loan Forgiveness – The Public Service Loan Forgiveness (PSLF) Program forgives the remaining balance on your Federal Direct Loans after you have made 120 qualifying payments under a qualifying repayment plan while working full-time for a qualifying employer.
 This program is administered by Federal Student Aid and additional information can be found on their website.
 For more information call Federal Student Aid at 800-433-3243 or your federal loan servicer.

 Gainful Employment – In order for a degree program at a for-profit school to be eligible for federal financial aid, among other things, the degree program must prepare students in that program for gainful employment in a specific recognized occupation.
-The regulations regarding Gainful Employment and related reporting were repealed effective July 1, 2020.
-The Department of Education’s new Financial Value Transparency and Gainful Employment rule takes effect July 1, 2024.
+The current regulations regarding the Department of Education’s new Financial Value Transparency and Gainful Employment rule took effect July 1, 2024.

 Constitution Day -Each educational institution that receives Federal funds for a fiscal year shall hold an educational program on the United States Constitution on September 17 of such year for the students served by the educational institution, commemorating the September 17, 1787 signing of the Constitution.
 If September 17 falls on a Saturday, Sunday, or holiday, Constitution Day shall be held during the preceding or following week.
 ICOM fulfills this requirement annually through an educational event coordinated between the Office of Student Affairs and the Library.
 ICOM will host activities on campus to help students celebrate and learn more about The Constitution.